architect/arc.codes/src/views/docs/en/guides/frontend/static-assets.md

 ### Referencing fingerprinted file paths at runtime

-To get the correct path for generated files at runtime use `arc.static`.
+To get the path for generated files at runtime use `arc.static`.

 ```javascript
 // src/http/get-index/index.js